TomSchimansky/CustomTkinter/Readme.md

 | _`examples/map_with_customtkinter.py` from TkinterMapView repository on Windows 11_

-You can find the TkinterMapView library and the example program here: https://github.com/TomSchimansky/TkinterMapView
+You can find the TkinterMapView library and example program here: https://github.com/TomSchimansky/TkinterMapView